โ kubernetes, kyverno โ 1 min read

 clone

 block for providing the source resource path.
-In the below example source is config-template
+In the below example source isconfig-template

-configmap in the default namespace1apiVersion: kyverno.io/v12kind: ClusterPolicy3metadata:4 name: basic-policy5spec:6 rules:7 - name: "Generate ConfigMap"8 match:9 resources:10 kinds:11 - Namespace12 generate:13 kind: ConfigMap # Kind of resource14 name: default-config # Name of the new Resource15 namespace: "{{request.object.metadata.name}}" # namespace that triggers this rule16 synchronize : true17 clone:18 namespace: default19 name: config-template
+apiVersion: kyverno.io/v1kind: ClusterPolicymetadata: name: basic-policyspec: rules: - name: "Generate ConfigMap" match: resources: kinds: - Namespace generate: kind: ConfigMap # Kind of resource name: default-config # Name of the new Resource namespace: "{{request.object.metadata.name}}" # namespace that triggers this rule synchronize: true clone: namespace: default name: config-template

 Both examples above will trigger when a new namespace is created then Kyverno will automatically generate the configmaps in the newly created namespace.

-15# We did it
+# We did it

 Now let's discuss the behavior of the field synchronize: true